vaadin/web-components/packages/vaadin-lumo-styles/README.md

   - http://127.0.0.1:8080/components/vaadin-lumo-styles/demo

+## Adding or updating icons

+1. Open `icons/lumo-icons.sketch` using [Sketch](https://sketchapp.com)

+1. Modify an icon, or create a new artboard (the name of the artboard is used as the icon name) for a new icon – make sure to simplify and flatten the shape when you’re done (and save the file).

+1. Run `npm install` to install dependencies

+1. Run `gulp icons` to generate new versions of `icons.html` and `font-icons.html`

 ## Following the coding style

 We are using [ESLint](http://eslint.org/) for linting JavaScript code.
 You can check if your code is following our standards by running `gulp lint`, which will automatically lint all `.js` files as well as JavaScript snippets inside `.html` files.
 CSS inside `.html` files is also linted at the same time.